UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 In Georgia’s deregulated market, you choose the gas marketer for billing, but AGL always delivers the fuel.

 Before diving into specific rates, you need to understand how the system actually works behind the scenes.
 When you compare natural gas providers in Georgia, you aren’t really picking the company that delivers fuel to your house.
 Atlanta Gas Light (AGL) owns and maintains the physical pipelines, delivers the gas to your meter, and handles all emergency leak responses.
-Your chosen marketer just purchases the gas on the open market and handles your monthly billing and customer service.
+Because AGL manages the actual infrastructure, physical gas reliability and emergency response times remain absolutely identical whether a customer chooses SCANA or Xoom.

-This setup means switching from one provider to another is purely an administrative change that requires no physical alterations to your home.
+This setup means switching natural gas providers is purely an administrative change that requires no physical alterations to your home.
+Your chosen marketer simply purchases the gas on the open market and handles your monthly billing and customer service.
 We recommend checking out the Georgia Public Service Commission’s gas marketers pricing comparison for a deeper dive into how this deregulated system gives you the ultimate power of choice as a consumer.

-Atlanta Gas Light pass-through base charges are automatically applied to your monthly bill no matter which natural gas marketer you ultimately choose.
+Pro Tip: Atlanta Gas Light pass-through base charges are automatically applied to your monthly bill no matter which natural gas marketer you ultimately choose.

 Infographic breakdown of the four main charges on a Georgia natural gas bill.